 Review of the Minutes of the Previous Meeting

 The May 16, 2013 meeting minutes were reviewed by the committee.
 During the reading about Vision 2020, Weston had a question: What is ideal for the program?
 Where do we go?
 Tina said Clark College can take 20 graduates per year, but she asked, can local industry handle this number of employees?
 Tina said that half of the graduates go on to get a bachelor’s degree so that reduces the number going out to industry to about half that.
 Tim reported that Renton College run 60 students at full capacity with about 2/3 graduating and he added that Seattle has been able to absorb the graduates.
 He added that things are different now because of the drop in the labor market.
 Weston said that some entry level positions are being replaced by technology.
-Tim said that Longview Community College has an energy program but is not serving the local community but rather students are finding jobs nationally.
+Dean of STEM, Peter Williams, mentioned that Lane Community College has an energy program but is not serving the local community but rather students are finding jobs nationally.
 He said that for a CTE program we must show that there are jobs available for the graduates.
 Chris asked if the students are tracked as to where they go after graduation.
 Tim responded that this is being worked on.
 Tina said that this degree program is still young; the first graduates of the AAS degree was 2012.
 Tim said he’d like to contact the students who didn’t finish their degree to see if they’ll come back and finish.
 He also said that he has asked for the name of every person who has taken a SURV course so that he can solicit them as well.
 Janet said they can speak more to this in New Business.

 After the minutes were reviewed, a motion was made to approve them as written.
 The motion was seconded and unanimously approved.